 - Fuel Cells in Europe.

-Fuel Cells in Cars
+Fuel Cells in Cars and Vessels

 Phosphoric acid fuel cells were the first fuel cells developed and used in the 1960s.
 They use phosphoric acid as the electrolyte for electrical conversion and have a higher cost when used in vehicles.
 This is due to all of the hydrogen needing to stay on board and hydrogen has a low energy density when compared to existing fuels like gasoline or methanol.
 The hydrogen fuel cells intended for use in cars is a polymer electrolyte membrane fuel cell and has a lower heat exchange and use only hydrogen and oxygen form the air.
 It should be noted that although the vehicle fuel cell gains more power and gives off less heat that they require noble metals to act as a catalyst which increases the initial costs of ownership and operation.